ctrlaltf2/solaris/README.md

 </div>

 # Paper
 Solaris is a *clean-room* Rust implementation of SolTrack ([arXiv:2209.01557v1](https://arxiv.org/abs/2209.01557)).
 The equations are simple enough to run efficently on embedded systems.
-Equations were verified to have high accuracy between 2017 and 2116.
-This library is an implementation based solely on the equations presented in the arXiv preprint.
+The equations were verified by the authors to have high accuracy between 2017 and 2116.
+This library is an implementation of the paper based _solely on the_ equations presented in the arXiv preprint.

 # Validation
 The library implementation will be validated using the same methods the paper presents as well as some extra validation.
 [VSOP87](https://www.caglow.com/info/compute/vsop87) will be used as ground-truth in all tests.